aljazfrancic/crypto-sniping-bot/docs/troubleshooting.md

 # 🚨 Troubleshooting Guide

-This comprehensive guide helps you diagnose and resolve common issues with the Crypto Sniping Bot enterprise edition.
+This comprehensive guide helps you diagnose and resolve common issues with the Crypto Sniping Bot.

 ## 🔍 Quick Diagnostics